There is a difference between practicing a speech and rehearsing one.

 The key to delivering a speech that is better than good, better than great—one that is memorable and phenomenal, is to begin rehearsing as early as you can.

-It is understandable that many C-level executives may not have the time for intense rehearsal, but it is in your best interest to make rehearsal a habit if you are someone who can make it work with your schedule.
-If you are a doctor, top-level sales person, university president, a local politician, or anyone else who may have more notice, don’t skip this step.
+Understandably, many C-level executives may not have the time for intense rehearsal, but it is in your best interest to make rehearsal a habit if you are someone who can make it work with your schedule.
+If you are a doctor, top-level salesperson, university president, local politician, or anyone else who may have more notice, don’t skip this step.
 Rehearse as often you can.
 Use the time to get used to using your visual aids if your speech incorporates them.
-Do a run through with background noise because one thing is for sure: audiences can be noisy even when they’re trying to be quiet.
-If it isn’t a cell phone notification, it is a cough, or sneeze, a baby, or shuffle of chairs.
+Do a run-through with background noise because one thing is for sure: audiences can be noisy even when they’re trying to be quiet.
+If it isn’t a cell phone notification, it is a cough, or sneeze, a baby, or a shuffle of chairs.
 Going over your presentation with distractions will help you get accustomed to the little disturbances.